 How and if you can recycle compatible Nespresso pods varies depending on the brand, so check the packaging for details.

-- There are a wide range of compostable pods for Nespresso machines, from brands such as Dualit, Eden Project, Halo, Rave, Roar Gill and Rave
+- There are a wide range of compostable pods for Nespresso machines, from brands such as Dualit, Eden Project, Halo and Blue Goose

 - Others can be recycled, either by cleaning them out or via schemes such as Terracycle (accepts L’Or pods)